skybet/skybet.github.io/_posts/2017-02-02-overlay-network-performance-testing.md

 # Requirements other than performance

-* **Sky Betting and Gaming** exists in a regulated business so we do require our new platform to have network policy support from the get go
+* **Sky Betting & Gaming** exists in a regulated business so we do require our new platform to have network policy support from the get go
 * We also have to be able to explain the stack to all our on-call engineers, so the simpler the better
 * Our newest datacentre is being set up with Cisco's ACI kit so support for that would be nice to have, but not in any way a necessity
 * The network must work in AWS as that is where our initial deployment will be (it can't interfere with AWS' networking)